Google Patches New Chrome Zero-Day in LibANGLE Metal Renderer

 Recommended actions include:

-– Segment high‑risk user groups (administrators, finance, legal, executives) onto hardened workstations and stricter browsing policies;
+• Segment high-risk user groups such as administrators, finance, legal, and executives onto hardened workstations and stricter browsing policies;